 What parents need to know

 Parents need to know that Goosebumps HorrorTown is a city builder/simulation game for iOS and Android devices that's based on the popular Goosebumps kids' horror franchise.
 Players build their own unique town, which is inhabited by both humans and supernatural creatures, and complete quests to expand their town and open up new adventures.
-Although the game has its roots in horror, it's not too scary for young players, and there's no blood or gore (the worst thing in the game is a ghost kid with a disembodied head).
-And gameplay is simple enough for younger players, but the constant pushes to watch ads or to spend money on in-game currency in order to complete actions early or buy exclusive content means that this app isn't a great fit for little kids.
+Although the game has its roots in horror, it's not too scary for young players, and there's no blood or gore (the worst thing in the game is a ghost kid with a detached head).
+Gameplay is simple enough for younger players, but the constant push to watch ads or to spend money on in-game currency in order to complete actions early or buy exclusive content means that this app isn't a great fit for little kids.
 Plus, certain items and buildings can't be acquired unless players spend real money to buy them.

 What's it about?

 Based on R.L.
-Stine's popular children's horror stories, GOOSEBUMPS HORRORTOWN give players the chance to build their own idyllic suburban community, complete with late-night drive-ins, neighborhood grocery stores, haunted graveyards, and ancient Egyptian burial grounds.
+Stine's popular children's horror stories, GOOSEBUMPS HORRORTOWN gives players the chance to build their own idyllic suburban community, complete with late-night drive-ins, neighborhood grocery stores, haunted graveyards, and ancient Egyptian burial grounds.
 This is the world of Goosebumps, after all, a place where ghosts and monsters lurk around every corner.
 The school headmistress might be teaching kids in the morning and snacking on them at night, and those decorative garden gnomes might have a secret life of their own.
-Players send characters out on chains of quests, uncovering the supernatural secrets of their quaint little slice of suburbia, then send out their collections of creepy creatures to give the townsfolk a good old fashioned fright.
+Players send characters out on chains of quests, uncovering the supernatural secrets of their quaint little slice of suburbia, and then send out their collections of creepy creatures to give the townsfolk a good old-fashioned fright.

 Is it any good?